Besov space

 In mathematics, the Besov space (named after Oleg Vladimirovich Besov) $B^s_{p,q}(\mathbf{R})$ is a complete quasinormed space which is a Banach space when 1 ≤ p, q ≤ ∞.
 These spaces, as well as the similarly defined Triebel–Lizorkin spaces, serve to generalize more elementary function spaces such as Sobolev spaces and are effective at measuring regularity properties of functions.

 Definition

 Several equivalent definitions exist.
 One of them is given below.
+This definition is quite limited because it does not extend to the range s ≤ 0.